4 Steps 4 Kids - The Right Seat Matters for Safety

 Step 1: Rear-Facing Child Seats

-Use a rear-facing car seat until your child is 2 years old or reaches the highest weight or height limit allowed by the manufacturer.
+Use a rear-facing car seat until your child is two years old or reaches the highest weight or height limit allowed by the manufacturer of the car seat.
 A convertible or 3-in-1 car seat should be used in the rear-facing position for babies who outgrow infant only car seats.

 Step 2: Forward-Facing Child Seats

-Use a forward-facing car seat when your child is 2 years or older, or if younger than 2 years old and has outgrown the rear-facing seat.
-Keep your child in a forward-facing car seat with a harness as long as possible, up to the highest weight or height allowed by the manufacturer.
+Use a forward-facing car seat when your child is two years or older.
+Keep your child in a forward-facing car seat with a harness as long as possible, up to the highest weight or height allowed by the manufacturer of the car seat.

 Step 3: Booster Seats

-Use a belt positioning booster seat with a lap and shoulder belt when your child has reached the highest weight or height limit of the forward-facing car seat.
-Keep your child in a booster seat until the lap and shoulder belt fit properly, usually between 8 and 12 years old.
+Use a belt positioning booster seat when your child's weight or height is above the forward-facing limit for the car seat.
+Keep your child in a booster seat until the lap and shoulder belts fit properly, typically between 8 and 12 years old.

 Step 4: Safety Belts

-Use a lap and shoulder belt when the seat belts fit properly.
+Use a lap and shoulder belt when the seat belts fit your child properly.
 The lap belt should be low and snug across the upper thighs and the shoulder belt should lie across the middle of the chest and shoulder.
-Children should be tall enough to comfortably bend their knees over the edge of the back seat with their back against the vehicle seat.
+Children should be tall enough to comfortably bend their knees over the edge of the backseat with their back against the vehicle seat.